Bobby Andonov: Early life

-Bobby Andonov was born on 28 August 1994 in Melbourne, Australia to Macedonian parents originating from Strumica, North Macedonia.
-He has performed since the age of six, when he started dancing and singing in his hometown of Melbourne.
-At the age of nine, he starred as Danny Zuko in a junior production of Grease the musical.
-He lived in North Macedonia from the age of 13 to 15.
-He was then selected to be one of four young Simbas in the Broadway production of The Lion King in Melbourne and Shanghai, China.
+Bobby Andonov was born on 28 August 1994 in Melbourne, Victoria to parents originating from Strumica.
+He has performed since the age of 6, when he started dancing and singing in his hometown of Melbourne.
+At the age of 9, he starred as Danny Zuko in a junior production of Grease the musical.
+He was then selected to be one of four young Simba's in the Broadway production of The Lion King in Melbourne and Shanghai, China.

 Music career

 At the age of 14, Andonov represented North Macedonia at the Junior Eurovision Song Contest 2008 in Cyprus.
 Out of 15 countries, he came in fifth with his song "Prati Mi SMS", which led to a European tour around the Balkans.
 In 2010 Andonov entered for Australia's Got Talent.
 His audition reached over 15 million views.
 He was a grand finalist on the show, performing covers of songs including Leonard Cohen's "Hallelujah" and Kanye West's "Heartless".
 In 2010, record producer and music critic Molly Meldrum flew Andonov to Sydney to meet R&B singer Usher.

 In early 2014, Andonov wrote two songs for the Australian feature film The Dream Children, directed by Robert Chuter.
 He also worked on Afrojack’s 2014 debut album Forget the World, co-writing the track "Born to Run", which features Tyler Glenn of Neon Trees on vocals.
 Andonov co-wrote and co-produced the 2015 single "Stone", recorded by The X Factor Australia winner Cyrus Villanueva.

 In November 2015, Andonov was signed to a deal with Hollywood Records and moved to Los Angeles, where he currently resides.
 On 20 October 2017, he released his debut single "Apartment", along with a music video for the song which reached number 9 in the Top 50 global playlist on spotify.

-Influences

-Andonov has cited Terence Trent D'Arby, Prince and George Michael as music influences.
+In 2021, Bobi signed a licensing deal with Warner Music Australia and released two EPs: In Bad Company and Saint, both of which received praise from outlets such as Rolling Stone Australia and Flaunt Magazine.
+His single “Bad Decisions,” from In Bad Company, was featured in the Netflix film After Everything and climbed into the Top 30 of the Global Shazam chart.

+As of 2025, Bobi is fully independent.
+He continues to write and produce for other artists and is currently working on his debut full-length album.
+In the same year, he also launched his fashion brand, Auto Sportivo Official.